Dealing with Basement Flooding Water and electricity don’t mix. We all know that, right? So...

 With the average person using 350L of water on a daily basis and spending a total of three years of their lives on the toilet, retrofitting or replacing your existing ones is a sure way to bring some comfort to your life by saving money – and water.
 If you prefer to keep your old water guzzling systems, you’re flushing more than just money down the toilet.

-2) Dripping Faucet
+2) Dripping Faucet and Leaks

 Even small leaks can turn into big issues and increase your water bills.
 Fixing a leaky faucet can be a DIY job, but you have to determine what kind of faucet you have.